As an introvert, I’ve always enjoyed solo runs. I’ve never had a problem heading out the door for a long, solo run.

-But group runs aren’t a healthy or particularly realistic option these days, so more solo runs it is.
+But group runs aren’t a healthy option these days in light of COVID restrictions, so more solo runs it is.

 While solo runs may be the only realistic option these days, that doesn’t mean they are a second-best or an ‘I guess it will have to do’ runner-up option.

 Just a few of the benefits of solo runs:

 No meet up times and waiting around for that one person who is always late.